Diversity, Equity, & Inclusion

 At Diverse & Resilient, we see a future in which lesbian, gay, bisexual, transgender, and queer people in Wisconsin thrive, living healthy, satisfying lives in safe, supportive communities.

-CASAFC administers its human resources practices to all persons (employees, interns, and volunteers) without discrimination based upon age, race, ethnicity, national origin (ancestry), color, religion (creed), gender, gender expression, sexual orientation, disability or physical challenge.
+CASA of the Fox Cities (CASAFC) recognizes, respects, promotes, and celebrates the value of cultural diversity.
+We administer our program and services to all persons (employees, interns, volunteers, clients and families) without discrimination based on age, race, ethnicity, national origin (ancestry), color, religion (creed), gender, gender identity, gender expression, sexual orientation, disability, or

 “A personal colleague shared that she was interested in learning more about being an ally for the LGBTQIA+ community.
 I knew that the team at CASA FC has a list of helpful resources available.
 I reached out to my advocate coordinator, who freely shared those resources with me so that I could pass them along, even though it wasn’t related to my CASA case.
 I’m glad I could share these resources with members of our community.”